eforemeka/personal-page/content/wigdtw/week-16.md

 ### Ghosts of Co-Workers Past
 Mr. K reached out again for what would be the third time in 4 weeks.
 He wanted some help with his gmail account.
 The details are too confidential to share so I'd just leave it at that.

+T called.
+Their SAP production server is down.
+Something about a faulty hard disk.
+They do not have a backup, which is a bit ridiculous to say the least.
+Advised they take out faulty hard disk and slave to another machine.
+Run a checkdisk to identify fault and hopefully rectify it too.
+I expect some feedback this coming week.

 ### New German words/phrases I learned on Duolingo
 * *Beamter/Beamtin* - Civil Servant
 * *Zufrieden* - Content